PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 ### How Pipedream handles JSON payloads

-JSON is the main data exchange format on the web today.
+JSON is the defacto stand data exchange format on the web today.
 Pipedream optimizes for the case where you've sent JSON as the source event to a workflow.

 When you send JSON in the HTTP payload, or when JSON data is sent in the payload from a webhook provider, **Pipedream converts that JSON to its equivalent JavaScript object**.
 The trigger data can be referenced using either `event` or the `steps` object.